What is a nursing strike?

 - If illness or injury might be the cause, then consulting a doctor about medication could be useful.

 - Some babies will nurse, sometimes reluctantly, at night.
-Trying to nurse the baby in his sleep or when he is sleepy can work: it keeps him fed and helps with your milk supply.
+Trying to nurse the baby in their sleep or when they are sleepy can work: it keeps them fed and helps with your milk supply.

-- Trying to force him to feed won’t work and a baby will often get upset if a mother tries.
+- Trying to force your baby to feed won’t work and a baby will often get upset if a mother tries.
 Although it’s hard, being relaxed and offering cuddles and skin-to-skin contact helps keep you feeling close.

-- If you can get help with household chores and other children it means you can spend more time just relaxing with the baby.
+- If you can get help around the house and with other children it means you can spend more time just relaxing with the baby.

 - Try nursing somewhere different, while walking around, using a baby sling, sitting in the car, outside or at a friend’s house.
 You can also try a completely different position such as facing you or vertical.
 Some mothers have tried facing away from a room so that the baby can see what is happening while nursing.